Juan Miguel Zubiri: Views

 Zubiri, a Roman Catholic, has described himself as "a pro-life and pro-family legislator", with "a strong belief in the sanctity and insolubility of marriage".
+Although he had previously expressed strong support for the death penalty as congressman ("Some should die, so that others may live," he once said in 2002), he later expressed a more reserved view on its reinstatement, voting against it in 2017 and stating that further reforms to the country's justice system should be prioritized before returning it to law.

 Following a meeting with Pope Francis in June 2024, Zubiri said that the pontiff left him a mandate to "protect the Filipino family".

 Personal life

-Zubiri has been married to Audrey Tan since 2005 and they have three children.
+Zubiri is married to Audrey Tan since 2005 and they have three children.
 He is the current chairman of the Philippine Eskrima Kali Arnis Federation and the vice chairman of the Philippine Red Cross.

 Zubiri is a reserve officer in the Armed Forces of the Philippines with the rank of lieutenant colonel since April 8, 2024.